Steven Kelk's homepage

 Complexity Research Group at the University of Warwick.
 My supervisor was

-Leslie Goldberg.
 My main research

 Maastricht students: I am also available for bachelor and masters